devleaks/storyrevealerjs/README-yaml.md

 Text content is the simplest form of content laid over the background.

+Text content properties accept either a single string, or a list of strings.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 text-content-type: {{string}} || [ {{string}}{1,} ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~